 The season is a time of wonderment for your dog or cat.
 There are new things to explore that they do not normally see in their day-to-day lives.
 Glittery things, things that light up and blink, new smells from holiday candles, Christmas trees and, of course, all of the goodies in the kitchen that go along with the holiday can appeal to their senses and encourage them to investigate.
 They need to know how these things fit in their world and, of course, whether they are good to eat!

 Many of our typical holiday decorations can cause havoc on our dogs or cats’ digestive system.
 If ingested, and many of them can cause serious illness to your pet.
 Consider these tips when decorating for the holidays.

 You should secure your Christmas tree with a stable stand.
+Secure and hide all cords for lights on your tree.
 Avoid glass ornaments as they can be a hazard (and a mess) if they fall off the tree.
 Decorate the bottom of the tree carefully.
 Use decorations that cannot be eaten or will not entice your cat or dog to play with them.